auyeongwy/WY_Logger/doc/README.md

 How to use the library:
 1. Include WY_Logger.h in your code.
-2. Link to lib_WY_Logger.lib in your build.
+2. Link to *lib_WY_Logger.lib* in your build.
 3. And that's it.

 For an example, refer to demo.c.
 This is the best guide to using the library.

 Demo application
 ================
-The demo application writes to a log file "log.txt" within the build directory by default.
+The demo application writes to a log file *log.txt* within the build directory by default.

 demo.c is easy to read and understand - there is not much more to say about it.